📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 The value of each type of the asset is determined according to specific rules.

-But here is the good news: Spouses or de facto partners (since 2009), descendants and ascendants are exempt from Stamp Tax on the inheritance.
+The good news is that spouses or de facto partners (since 2009), as well as direct descendants and ascendants, are exempt from paying Stamp Tax on inheritances.

 They are called legitimate heirs.
 Although they do not have to pay inheritance tax, these family members have to declare the assets received to Finance.